FarisAsmar/email-recon-awareness/README.md

 # email-recon-awareness
 # 🕵️‍♂️ Email Recon Awareness Tool

 This project simulates how unclaimed or reused email addresses can be hijacked across platforms—raising awareness about credential hygiene and digital identity risks.
+This is one of my first projects, using old memories I had when I was younger to get into accounts for fun, and I realised I could automate this using python.

 ## 🔍 What It Does